BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 We don’t have a viable solution to solve this.

 We’re thinking about reducing scale-up duration to 10 seconds, so we won’t need these additional resources while we launch new pods.
-This is a challenge as the scaling mechanism is composed of several tools and changing only one of them can have catastrophic behavior on the cluster stability.
-This huge subject will need its own dedicated blogpost...
+This is a challenge as the scaling mechanism is composed of several tools (metrics-server update frequency, autoscaler controller loop frequency, pod autoscaler initial readiness delay, probe launch times, etc.) and changing only one of them can have catastrophic behavior on the cluster stability.
+We need This huge subject will need its own dedicated blogpost...

 ### Long downscale durations